yu-jianghao/yu-jianghao.github.io/_pages/about.md

 </p>

-My research area is theoretical particle physics and particle cosmology, and I am interested in
+My research area is theoretical particle physics, quantum field theory, and particle cosmology, and my recent interests are

-1. origin of the Higgs mass and neutrino masses,
+1. effective field theories and applications,
+2. scattering amplitudes for electroweak and gravity,
+3. particle cosmology at early universe and structure formation,
-2. origin of matter anti-matter and dark matter,
+4. origin of Higgs/neutrino masses and matter-antimatter asymmetry.
-3. theory and pheno of effective field theories.

-Recently I am focusing on naturalness and shape of Higgs potential, standard model and chiral effective field theory, electroweak phase transition and baryogenesis, dark matter and its cosmological signatures.

 If you are interested in my research, please check out my publications at [INSPIRE-HEP](https://inspirehep.net/authors/1066117) webpage.

-If you would like to visit ITP-CAS, feel free to contact me via [email](mailto:jhyu@itp.ac.cn).
+Every year I will recruit one graduate student, if you are interested to do your master/phd degree with me, feel free to contact me via [email](mailto:jhyu@itp.ac.cn).